liswahyuni/CADpython/README.md

 - MTL: Material definition file for OBJ

 **Quality:**
-- Smooth surfaces with proper normals
+- Surfaces with normals
 - Subdivision and smoothing for rounded edges
 - Circular tables with cylinder primitives
 - Individual sofa cushions with gaps
-- Standard architectural dimensions for rooms
+- Architectural dimensions for rooms

 ## Programmatic Usage